Frequently Asked Questions

 The Australian Jamborees began in 1934.
 They have been held on a three-year cycle but are now moving to a four-year cycle, like World Scout Jamborees.

-The 26th Australian Jamboree in Maryborough is called AJ2025.
+The 27th Australian Jamboree in Elmore, Victoria is called AJ2028.

 The aim of Scouting is to encourage the physical, intellectual, social, emotional and spiritual development of young people.